mapbox/mapbox.js/API.md

 Add the boxselector to the map.
 The callback gets called with a single argument, an array of two instances of MM.Location, representing the extent of the selection.
 To get the boxselector object, provide no callback.

 # Interaction

 ## var interaction = mapbox.interaction()

-Creates a Wax interaction control with several extra features.
+Creates a interaction control with several extra features.
 See [Wax documentation](http://mapbox.com/wax/interaction-mm.html) for full reference.

 ### interaction.map(map)